Former Mozilla CTO: 'Chrome Won'

 The handful of people that actually have any kind of requirement above and beyond that simply don't count.

-I use firefox to browse, chrome only for Hangouts (Score:1)
+I use firefox to browse, chrome only for Hangouts (Score:3, Interesting)

 And Chrome slows down my fairly beefy machine when it loads and spawns off a half dozen processes that I have to kill manually at least once a week when performance gets really bad.